The Greatest (Lana Del Rey song): Music video

 Placed in the second half of her "double feature" music video, the song plays after tumbling waves and a drone shot of Long Beach serve as prelude.
 Featuring the same bar sequence from the "Fuck It, I Love You" portion of the video, Del Rey continues to sing in front of a neon-gradient backdrop while new clips of her wandering the Long Beach harbor in a Venice "Locals Only" jacket.
 Reminiscent of shots from her video for "Ride", Del Rey plays darts and pool in the bar accompanied by older, biker-like men.
 Shots of a jukebox show a series of songs Del Rey has covered including "Doin' Time" by Sublime and "Chelsea Hotel #2" by Leonard Cohen, as well as "Life on Mars" by David Bowie, "Pacific Ocean Blue" by Dennis Wilson, "Kozmic Blues" by Janis Joplin and "Grace" by Jeff Buckley and "Bluebirds over the Mountain" by Ritchie Valens among others.
 Towards the end of the video, happy bar patrons are shown (one of them being Del Rey's brother Charlie).
 The video ends with a shot of Del Rey sitting on a boat "heading forward", similar to how she was in the cover art for the album.

 The video was directed by Rich Lee, who had previously directed the videos for "Love", "Lust for Life", and "White Mustang", among others.
 Standing over nine minutes in length, the video has also been considered to be a short film.
 While Del Rey has released visuals for "Mariners Apartment Complex" and "Venice Bitch" from the album, she has referenced the double-feature as her "first video from the album" numerous times.

 Critical reception

-The song received widespread critical acclaim upon its release, with numerous music critics calling it one of her best songs.
+Like its predecessors, "The Greatest" received universal critical acclaim upon its release, with numerous music critics calling it one of Del Rey's best songs.
 Claire Shaffer of Rolling Stone stated that the song features "Del Rey reflect[ing] on the state of pop... as well as the state of the world."
 Tosten Burks of Spin wrote that both "Fuck It, I Love You" and "The Greatest" were "surf-ish rock ballads that reflect on California's lost mystique."
 James Rettig of Stereogum further praised the California sound and called both songs "two more promising glimpses of Norman Fucking Rockwell."
 Writing for NME, Rhian Daly called the song "maybe one of the greatest songs she's ever written."
 Designating the song 'Best New Track', Pitchfork's Sam Sodomsky wrote: